vueuse/vueuse/packages/core/useTextareaAutosize/index.md

 # useTextareaAutosize

-Automatically update the height of a textarea element depending on its content.
+Automatically update the height of a textarea depending on the content.

 ## Usage